jimbaker/tagstr/pep.rst

 with f-strings, there's no need to use ``locals()``, ``globals()``, or frame introspection with ``sys._getframe`` to evaluate the interpolation.

-The expression source, ``'name'`` is available, which means there is no need to use ``inspect.getsource`` and then use column information to further look up/parse the expression source of the interpolation.
+The code of the expression source is , ``'name'`` is available, which means there is no need to use ``inspect.getsource``, or otherwise parse the source code to get this expression source.

 The conversion and format spec are both ``None``.

-In this example, ``tag`` is evaluated as follows:
+In this example, ``mytag`` is evaluated as follows:

 .. code-block:: python

-    tag(r'Hi, ', (lambda: name, 'name', None, None), r', welcome back!')
+    mytag(r'Hi, ', (lambda: name, 'name', None, None), r', welcome back!')

 Expression evaluation
 ---------------------